azs06/learning-notes/sql.md

 ### SQL Notes
 This is my personal notes to better understand and learn sql

 - RDBMS is a relational database management system.
+For example(MySQL, PostgreSQL)
 - On PostgreSQL command line client(psql) you can run meta command using the `\command` format for example `\q` quits the interactive shell;
 - SQL statements must end with a semi colon;